Mucephie/DORADO/docs/dorado/puttingItTogether.rst

 a script is called to process our fresh data and neatly store the results for us to enjoy after we go home for some much needed rest.

 Let's write that script now so we can get a feel for using Dorado in the wild.
-The first thing we want to do is import our Dorado utilities (including Clippy) and then initialize Clippy and construct our Zellars(target) objects.
+The first thing we want to do is import our Dorado utilities and then initialize Filer and construct our target objects.

 .. code:: python

-        # import Clippy from Dorado
+        # import Dorado utilities
-        from dorado.clippy import Clippy
+        from dorado.filer import Filer
-        from dorado.zellars import Zellars
+        from dorado.target import Target

         ## initialize
-        # make an instance of clippy
+        # make an instance of Filer
-        clip = Clippy()
+        clippy = Filer()
-        # create a target object
+        # create a target of interest object
-        target = Zellars('McCool's star')
+        toi = Target('McCool's star')
         # create a control target object
-        target = Zellars('Boring star')
+        control = Target('Boring star')

-Our next step is to tell Clippy that you want to find and read in last nightss data:
+Our next step is to tell Filer that you want to find and read in last nightss data:

 .. code:: python

         # retrieve the previous nights datestring
-        night = clip.get_night()
+        night = clippy.get_night()
         # create a series object from last nights data
-        ceres = clip.mkceres(night, target = target)
+        ceres = clippy.mkceres(night, target = toi)

-Clippy has now read through the directory and scanned for each image type.
+Filer has now read through the directory and scanned for each image type.
 Calibration frames are stacked into base calibration frames, which are passed along with the science frames to into a data series class known as Ceres.
-The Ceres object is returned to us by Clippy and now we wish to calibrate and align the data.
+The Ceres object is returned to us by Filer and now we wish to calibrate and align the data.
 This is done via the ``calibrate()`` and ``align()`` Ceres commands.
-Since there is data for more than one filter stored in our Ceres object, we need to specify that we are interested in performing these actions on the red filter.
+Since there is data for more than one filter stored in our Ceres object, we need to specify that we are interested in performing these actions on the ``R`` filter.

 .. code:: python